PallasKat/eb-cosmo/README.md

 ```
 They respectively contain the information to build Stella and the Dycore with EB.
 You can deduce from the filenames that some are for the crCLIM or Cordex setup, and some target the CPU or GPU.
+If you want to use a configuration that differs from the crCLIM or Cordex setup, you will need to generate EB config files.

 The difference compared to the classic build scripts is that EB is going to make Stella and the Dycore available as modules on Daint.
 So once it's installed, you load the needed Dycore depending on the configuration you need for Cosmo.